Australian competitive advantages

-The map shows the world’s varying potential to generate electricity from wind and sun.
+The map shows the world’s varying potential to generate electricity from winds and the sun:

-- Most of Europe, Canada & north USA is blue because they have low potential.
+- Most of Europe, Canada & the northern USA is blue because they have low potential.

 - The areas with stripes are economically undeveloped nations, so, a lot of Africa is striped.

-Australia has outstanding wind and solar resources, and we also have vast mineral deposits.
-These are enduring advantages which mean that Australia can benefit from the renewable energy revolution.
+These are enduring advantages that mean that Australia can benefit from the renewable energy revolution.